 - Prepare before you go.
-Think about the situation you are going into and decide how long you are able to stay before your anxiety will get the better of you.
-So say you know 30 minutes is all you will be able to manage on this occasion, tell the person you are meeting that you can only stay for 30minutes before you need to leave.
-Remember you don’t need to explain yourself!
+Think about the situation you are going into and decide how long you are able to stay before your anxiety becomes unmanageable.
+So, say you know 30 minutes is all you will be able to manage on this occasion, tell the person you are meeting that you can only stay for 30minutes, before you need to leave the house.
+Remember, you don’t need to explain yourself!

 - Meditate.
-Learning to meditate is a great way to gain control of the internal dialogue that often occupies the anxious mind, retraining yourself (and re-wiring the brain) to have a more positive frame of reference than a negative one.
+Learning to meditate is a great way to gain control of the internal dialogue that often occupies an anxious mind, retraining yourself (and re-wiring the brain) to have a more positive frame of reference than a negative one.
 If you have never meditated before, you don’t need to sit crossed legged or burn incense to achieve it!
-It does take practice to quieten the mind, but once you get the hang of it you will wonder why you never did it before.
+It does take practice to clear and quieten your thoughts, but once you get the hang of it you will wonder why you never did it before.

 There is a great blog by Sarah Fader below taken from Psychology Today which is worth a read on this subject.